Mechanically Attached Vs Fully Adhered Roofing Systems

 ENERGY EFFICIENCY: Lower due to air intrusion and fluttering of the membrane Higher – acts as an air barrier FA

-Pro Tip: Mechanically Attached and Fully Adhered both require proactive preventative maintenance programs to prevent hazards from becoming leaks and to prolong the life of the membrane.
-Manufacturer’s require a maintenance program to keep the warranty in good standing.
+Mechanically Attached and Fully Adhered both require proactive preventative maintenance programs to prevent hazards from becoming leaks and to prolong the life of the membrane.
+Most manufacturers require a routine inspection or maintenance program to keep the warranty in good standing.
 Rhoden Roofing offers a preventative maintenance program called RoofCare.
-RoofCare is designed to save building owners money, increase the lifespan of the membrane, and reduce headaches that come from unexpected & preventable leaks.
+RoofCare is designed to save building owners money, increase the lifespan of the membrane, and reduce headaches that come from unexpected & preventable leaks by doing proactive maintenance twice per year.

 Fully Adhered Illustration